stashapp/stash-box/README.md

 This command would need customizing for your environment.
 [This link](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl) might be useful.

 Once you have a certificate and key file name them `stashdb.crt` and `stashdb.key` and place them in the directory where stash-box is run from.
 Stash-box detects these and starts up using HTTPS rather than HTTP.

+## Frontend development

+To run the frontend in development mode, run `yarn start` from the frontend directory.

+Due to cookies not crossing domain barriers, the API key has to be set in `frontend/.env`, otherwise you will not be able to log in.
+See `frontend/.env.shadow` for examples.
+If the server uses https or runs on a custom port, this also needs to be configured in `.env`.

 # FAQ